AMSTerUsers/AMSTer_Distribution/README.md

     [3] Centre Spatial de Liège, Université de Liège, Belgium [4] Universidad Nacional de Rio Negro, General Roca, Argentina [5] Canada Centre for Mapping and Earth Observation, Natural Resources Canada, Ottawa, Canada

+The development of the MasTer Toolbox commenced in the early 2010s and leveraged the capabilities of various pre-existing tools, including the CSL InSAR suite, which was fully remastered to be the MasTerEngine.
+Over time, the MasTer Toolbox underwent incremental enhancements, both independently and within the context of numerous projects, notably (unsorted) RESIST, MUZUBI, GEORISCA, SMMIP, TIGRES, ECTIC, MODUS, VERSUS, advInSAR, Vi-X...
+These projects were primarily funded by the Belgian Scientific Policy (BelSPo) and the Luxembourgish Fond National de la Recherche (FNR).

 **Updates:**